-Mexican creamed corn with jalapenos, bacon, scallions, and cilantro is a great side dish for a potluck or cookout.
+Jalapeno creamed corn with bacon, scallions, and cilantro is a great side dish for taco night, burgers on the grill, or slow-roasted pork.
+This cream style corn is a little spicy and everyone loves it!

 The bacon got you didn’t it?
 Bacon just makes everything taste better.
 Well, most things.
 Bacon is trendy at the moment so folks are putting it in almost anything, even dessert.
 Sorry, but I don’t want bacon in my dessert.
 But in creamed corn?
 Yes, please.

-I’ve served this Mexican Creamed Corn with pork carnitas, oven-roasted brisket, and chicken enchiladas.
+I’ve served this Jalapeno Creamed Corn with pork carnitas, oven-roasted brisket, and chicken enchiladas.
 I would also serve with a hearty fish, like salmon or swordfish.
 Corn really goes great with almost anything.

 You could also do an all vegetable spread and include some grilled portabellas.